esciencecenter-digital-skills/workshop-metadata/ds-dl-intro/syllabus.md

 - “Design a neural network for a regression task”
 - “Measure the performance of your deep neural network”
 - “Interpret the training plots to recognize overfitting”
-- “Use normalization as preparation step for Deep Learning”
+- “Use normalization as preparation step for deep learning”
 - “Implement basic strategies to prevent overfitting”

 Advanced layer types